LoganBarnett/blog/resume.md

   * Restructured the AngularJS app to take on a larger scale of UI
   * Implemented caching for values that rarely change
   * Educated team on quirks of Javascript and AngularJS
-  * Added a significant amount of test coverage to the app and migrated onto TDD
+  * Migrated the team to TDD and got the UI up to 100% test coverage
   * Provided advice for other teams at UTi as they considered taking on AngularJS as a UI framework
+  * Setup Jenkins for automated CI and test coverage reporting
+  * Setup Cucumber testing to make executable business requirements
 * Identity Management - Lead engineer on company-wide self-user-management app
   * React + Redux in a functional style
   * Highly test driven